lars-usn/demo/README.md

 # Demo Programs for Courses at the University of South-Eastern Norway

-Small applications written to illustrate phenomena thought in courses, either for classroom demonstration or for use by students on their own.
+Small applications written to illustrate phenomena taught in courses, either for classroom demonstration or for use by students on their own.
 The programs are written in Matlab, NI LabVIEW, or JupyterLab to the courses 'TSE2280 Measurement Technology and Signal Processing' and 'SPE590 Specialisation Topic (Acoustics and Ultrasound Technology)'

 ## TSE2280 Measurement Technology and Signal Processing